Valuable Thoughts from Successful People

 Blockers clear paths for running backs.
 Defensive linemen pressure the quarterback so the defenders behind them get interceptions.
 Teamwork made Lombardi’s Green Bay teams work, winning numerous championships and Super Bowls.
 But this “G.O.A.T.” of football coaches knew its importance to any kind of organization.
 Individual effort secures group success.

-Every role is different, but every one is important.
+Every role is different, but everyone is important.
 This famous composer strikes the right tone here.
-Whether you design the product, make it, ship it, sell it, or collect payment for it, you are absolutely essential to the company’s success.
+Whether you design the product, make it, ship it, sell it, or collect payment for it, you are essential to the company’s success.
 Managers should remember that, and employees take pride in it.

 This legendary (and fiery) baseball manager hits it on the head.
 And in sports, it’s pretty obvious that someone doing “something good” helps the team, as well.
 But that principle applies in any organization.
 If your people buy into the company’s mission, they will celebrate the individual successes of others that support team goals.
 Loners say “good for him.”
 Team players think “good for us!”

 Shinn is the former owner of the Charlotte/New Orleans Hornets of the NBA as well as several minor league baseball and football teams.
-So he is keenly aware that you need help from others not only to be a successful team, but to be a successful person.
-We are all shaped by (and in turn, help to shape) the others around us.
-Thus it is wise to recognize and accept help when it is offered, and behave in such a way that we can positively impact the lives of those with whom we interact on a daily basis.
+So he knows keenly that you need help from others not only to be a successful team, but to be a successful person.
+We are all shaped by (and help to shape) the others around us.
+Thus it is wise to recognize and accept help when it is offered, and behave in such a way that we can positively impact the lives of those with whom we interact daily with.